When to visit the vet?

 Although not all cases of corneal degeneration can be prevented, there are measures that can reduce the risk.
 A balanced diet rich in omega-3 fatty acids can help reduce the risk of lipid-related deposits.

 Regular veterinary check-ups are important to detect and treat possible systemic diseases early.
-In breeds that are genetically susceptible to corneal degeneration, regular eye examinations are particularly important.
+For breeds genetically susceptible to corneal degeneration, regular eye examinations are particularly important.

 ProtectionProtection refers to safeguarding against diseases or harm.
 In veterinary medicine, this can include protecting animals through vaccinations, the use of parasite control products, or providing a safe environment. from excessive UV radiation and avoidance of eye injuries through safe environments and precautions can also help minimize the risk of corneal degeneration.